Gurobi/gurobi-optimods/_templates/mod.rst

 --------

 Show the solution.
 One way is to use doctests to display simple shell outputs (see the workforce example).
+This can be done simply by pasting outputs directly from a python shell.
 Another option is to include and display figures (see the graph matching examples).

+.. doctest:: mod
+    :options: +NORMALIZE_WHITESPACE

+    >>>